TellyLab/tellylab.com/about/index.md

 title: About
 ---

-### Telly Lab

-Telly Lab is a website by Telly mainly for technology.
+Telly Lab is a website for anything about technology and so on.

 Bad memory, mark something down here.